Why Install a Fire Sprinkler?

 Some Buildings Require Fire Sprinklers by Law

 Some building are required to have fire sprinklers.
 BS9251 is the British Standard covering fire sprinklers.
-Fitting sprinklers enables architects to design and build higher or more open plan buildings that are safe and comply with current fire sprinkler regulations.
+Fitting sprinklers enables architects to design and build higher or more open plan buildings that are safe and comply with current fire regulations.

 Save Life